 Child Support Attorney

 Most parents expect to pay or receive child support after a divorce, but most of those people do not know how child support payments are determined.
-To understand how the Rhode Island child support recommendations could apply to your situation, it’s important to work with an experienced lawyer.
+To understand how the changes could apply to your situation, it’s important to work with an experienced lawyer.
 When you contact my firm — The Law Office of Timothy M. Sweet, LLC — I can educate you about the child support formula and how much you can expect to pay or receive.

 How Is Child Support Determined?

 In reality, child support does not take a parent’s individual expenses into consideration.
-Child support is determined by a formula, which includes the following factors:
+It is determined by a formula, which includes the following factors:

 - Income of each parent